OTA-Insight/bqwriter/README.md

 No external locking or other concurrency-safe mechanism is required from your side.
 To keep these examples as small as possible however they are written in a linear synchronous fashion, but it is encouraged to use the `Streamer` client from multiple go routines, in order to be able to write rows at a sufficiently high throughput.

+Note that for the Batch-driven `Streamer` it is not abnormal to force it to run with a single worker routine.
+The batch delay can also be disabled for it as no flushing is required for it anyhow.

 Please also note that errors are not handled gracefully in these examples as ot keep them small and narrow in scope.